What is Arnona?

 When you first move into your apartment, register the apartment under your name at the Iriyah (Municipality).
 You cannot apply for an Arnona discount if the apartment is not under your name.
 Take care of it on time!
 You cannot file an apartment under your name if you have already moved out.

-Please note: The Iriyah may refuse to register the name of the new tenant if too much time has gone by since they moved in.
+Please note: The Iriyah will only register the apartment in your name from the day they receive your request.
+This cannot be updated retroactively.
 Therefore, this should be taken care of soon after moving in to an apartment, even when not applying for a discount at the time.

 If you would like to put your name on an apartment that you moved into before the start of the current calendar year, be aware that you will not be eligible for a discount on the dues of the previous calendar year.